BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The 1st and the last operations are handled efficiently by all the three languages according to my benchmarks even for large heap allocated arrays.
 Hence, I will focus on the 2nd operation.
-C++ and java store the object data in contiguous arrays (i.e. an array of CS_EO_Panel) while python stores the object data in separate containers (i.e. arrays of panel thickness, panel width, etc.).
+C++ and java can store the object data in contiguous arrays (i.e. CS_EO_Panel[]) while python cannot.
+Python needs to follow the SoA approach of the DOD (i.e. arrays of panel thickness, panel width, etc.).
-Hence, in case of C++ and java the CPU needs to fetch the data from an array while in case of python the CPU needs to fetch a number of arrays.
+Hence, in case of the object arrays the CPU needs to fetch the data from an array while in case of SoA containers the CPU needs to fetch a number of arrays.
-This means a little delay for the python.
+This means a little delay for the SoA containers.
-However, this delay would not cause significant delays that can affect the user statistics.
+However, this delay would not be as significant to affect the user statistics.

 The 7th process is also executed efficiently by all the three languages considering the DOD approach that stores the names in a separate container.